bcbrown/bookreviews/2017/README.md

 I had read most of this a couple years ago, and picked it up and finished it this year.
 A series of short essays on nature, spurred by repeated visits to the same one-foot circle of forest in Tennessee, by a biologist.
+Anyone who loves nature and natural history will enjoy this book.

 ### Proust and the Squid
 A book on the neurology of reading, as well as an exploration of dyslexia,